cabbagecabbagecabbage/CCC-2021/README.md

 Keep in mind that a problem can have multiple solutions, so these solutions are likely not the only correct ones.

+If you have an alternative solution, contributions are appreciated.

 <hr>

 # Editorials